JohnGoldsmith/dotnetrdf-wiki/UserGuide-Storage-Servers.md

 ### DeleteStore()

-The //DeleteStore()// method is used to delete a store from the server, this is typically non-reversible and should be used with extreme care.
+The `DeleteStore()` method is used to delete a store from the server, this is typically non-reversible and should be used with extreme care.

 ```csharp
 using System;